celer-network/sgn-v2-contracts/contracts/message/apps/erc20-bridge/README.md

 - percentage fee: collected in bridge contract, may vary for different source chain due to business reason

 ## Contract
+### Overview
+Similar to NFT bridge, one bridge contract handles both vault and peg.
+This is mainly due to we have to save bridge addresses on other chains, one unified contract simplifies logic and saves storage cost.
+- we can support deposit and burn calls of existing cBridge, with only difference is that the call is `payable` as user must pay Celer IM msg bus for message fee in source chain gas token.

+### Key configurations
 ```solidity
 /// MsgTokenBridge address on other chains, key is chain id
 mapping(uint64 => address) public bridgeAddr;